de2008de/java-tutorial/JavaBasics/AccessModifiers.md

 }
 ```

-However, we can access title within the same package even if we access it within different class.
+However, we can access the field title within the same package even if we access it within a different class.

 ```java
 package A;